After your round, here's the fast and easy way to give your investors their SEIS/EIS certificates for their tax returns

 Then start your SEIS/EIS Compliance.
 For SEIS you can do this if you’ve either been trading for 4 months OR spent 70% of the SEIS investment.
-For EIS you must have been trading for a minimum of 4 months.
+For EIS you must have been trading or doing R&D intended to lead to the trade for a minimum of 4 months.
 Here is an explanation of what ‘Trading’ means for S-EIS purposes.

 Applying for SEIS/EIS certificates is a 3 step process.